KauzClay/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 Options with a `dataType` of `[string]` come out as an array of strings.

-To use them and for example format the result as a bulleted list, you can use the Java static String.join() method.
-For example:
+To use them and, for example, format the result as a bulleted list, you can use the Java static `String.join()` method.

+Example `accelerator.yaml`:

 ```yaml
 accelerator: